-Nutritional labeling is emerging as a major global initiative, and some LMICs, including Brazil, Chile, China, India, Mexico, and South Africa, are also considering developing systems to identify nutritionally beneficial foods and beverages (Popkin and others 2015).
-In comparison with nutritional facts panels, which consumers use to draw their own conclusions about how healthy a product is on the basis of the nutrient content of foods, these systems would identify foods that benefit health, such as whole grains, to help consumers to make healthy choices.
+Nutritional labeling is emerging as a major global initiative, and some LMICs, including Brazil, Chile, China, India, Mexico, and South Africa, are also considering developing systems to identify nutritionally beneficial foods and beverages (Popkin, Adair, and Ng 2012).
+In comparison with nutritional facts panels, which consumers use to draw their own conclusions about how healthy a product is on the basis of the nutrient content of foods, these systems would identify foods that benefit health, such as whole grains, to help consumers make healthy choices.
 An increasingly popular strategy being considered by various jurisdictions is calorie labeling on restaurant menus.
 The U.S. Food and Drug Administration recently finalized two rules requiring that calorie information be listed on menus and menu boards in chain restaurants as well as in similar retail food establishments and vending machines.
 A systematic review and meta-analysis of 19 studies in the United States found that menu labeling was associated with a reduction of 18.13 kilocalories ordered per meal, but significant heterogeneity between studies limits interpretation of the results (Long and others 2015).
 Another small meta-analysis found that labeling menus with calories alone significantly reduced the amount of calories ordered by 31 kilocalories and the amount of calories consumed by 13 kilocalories (Sinclair, Cooper, and Mansfield 2014).
-In addition, it found that the use of interpretative nutrition information on menus assisted consumers in selecting and consuming foods with fewer calories, saving 0.67 and 81 kilocalories, respectively.
-These initiatives hold promise for LMICs, where the increasing availability of processed and packaged foods and fast food chains is accompanying increasing rates of urbanization.
-Educational campaigns must precede or accompany both food package and point-of-purchase nutrition labeling to raise awareness about these initiatives and provide context, so that individuals know to look for the labels and understand why they are important and how to interpret them.
-Other important caveats include the need to have a consensus on the definition of specific healthy foods such as whole grains and, in the context of LMICs, a system in place to ensure accurate labeling.
+In addition, it found that the use of interpretative nutritional information on menus assisted consumers in selecting and consuming foods with fewer calories, saving 67 kilocalories and 81 kilocalories, respectively.